IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/spline-chart.md

 The Stacked Spline Chart is often used to show the change of value over time such as the amount of renewable electricity produced for several years between regions, as we have shown in the example below.

+You can create this type of chart in `XamDataChart` control by binding your data to `StackedSplineSeries`, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"